ConceptaNjolima/MyTNTResources/Week 2/[ENG2.5]Branching, merging, and merge conflicts.md

     3. Create a new branch and check out to the branch.
     4. Open and edit the file in VS Code, adding name and favorite food.
     5. Commit the changes to the branch.
-    6. Open a pull request to merge to master.
+    6. Open a pull request to merge to main.
     7. In VS Code look at the pull request and complete the pull request and merge.

 2. Demo: show a merge conflict
-    1. From master, make a change in GitHub added a fictitious name and food.
+    1. From main, make a change in GitHub added a fictitious name and food.
     2. From VS Code on the branch, make a change adding a different change.

 3. Best practices to resolve and reduce merge conflicts
     1. Git attempts to resolve differences in code.
 Merge conflicts occur when Git is unable to resolve the differences.
 This occurs when there are changes made to the same part of the same file on two different branches.
     2. Before attempting to merge, make sure any work in progress is either committed or merged.
 If you need to `git merge --abort` this will prevent you from losing changes.
     3. Take a minute (or several) to understand the conflict.
 This will help you pick a solution to resolve the conflict.
-    4. Decide what code should be included in master after the merge.
+    4. Decide what code should be included in main after the merge.
 Make the changes to resolve the conflict.
-    5. Fetch from master and pull into your branch frequently to stay in sync.
+    5. Fetch from main and pull into your branch frequently to stay in sync.
     6. Plan the work.
 Breakdown who is working on what and what may conflict.

 4. Using Source Tree